 Thesis based students who are admitted and register full-time must register full-time for the remainder of their program (FGSR Graduate Program Manual; Section 6.10).
 Courses are decided by the supervisor and student in preparation for conducting independent research in an area which will create new knowledge.
 The choice of course(s) depends on student's previous academic preparation and area(s) of study.

-- PERLS 580 - Scientific Inquiry and Quantitative Research OR PERLS 581 - Scientific Inquiry and Qualitative Research (3 credits each)
+- KSR 580 - Scientific Inquiry and Quantitative Research OR KSR 581 - Scientific Inquiry and Qualitative Research (3 credits each)

 - 9 credits per Fall/Winter term; can be a combination of courses and thesis.
 Typically, all required coursework is completed in the first year of the program with full-time thesis registration to follow

 - 6 credits of thesis registration per Spring/Summer term

 - Graduate Ethics and Integrity training (8 hours); mandatory for all students